f5devcentral/nginx-one-lab/docs/README.md

 1. Select "Next" then "Save and Publish"

-This lab will proceed with option 1 where the configuration will be auto generated using the first NGINX instance added to this group.
+This lab will proceed with option 1 where the configuration will be auto-generated using the first NGINX instance added to this group.

 ### Adding NGINX to config sync group